microsoft/PartnerResources/_docs/Skilling/D365 Academy/Business Central Academy/pva.md

     visualstyle="normal" target="_blank" showlink="false"
 %}

-Power Virtual Agents lets you create powerful AI-powered chatbots for a range of requests—from providing simple answers to common questions to resolving issues requiring complex conversations.
+Power Virtual Agents (PVA) empowers you to create powerful AI-powered chatbots for a range of requests—from providing simple answers to common questions to resolving issues requiring complex conversations.
 The virtual agents can be built in the native application or embedded in Microsoft Teams.

 ### Supporting Resources for these sessions